Interactive Media & Game Development

 Cat.
 I This course provides students with a realistic assessment of the potential and problems related to interactive media and games, especially computer games, and their effects on society.
 Topics include individual and group behavior, diversity, human responsibility, ethical and legal issues, and intellectual property.
 The course examines the issues from various points of view, and discover the political, social, and economic agendas of the people or groups championing those points of view.
 Students will write papers, participate in discussions, and research related topics.
 Recommended background: IMGD 1000.

-Cat.
-II This course introduces students to some of the political and ethical dimensions of the new entertainment modalities.
+This course introduces students to some of the political and ethical dimensions of the new entertainment modalities.
 Students will explore such issues as representation and power (e.g., gaming and disability, and race stereotyping in games), the phenomenology of virtual reality, capitalism and the commodification of leisure, gender and sexual violence, and cyberspace and democracy.
 Students will also develop critical tools for evaluating the ethical and social content of their own and others? games.
 In addition to writing several analytical papers on the critical theory of technology, students will be encouraged to work on game designs exploring philosophical or social themes.
 Recommended background: IMGD 1000.
-This course is offered in 2013-14 and in alternating years thereafter.

 Cat.
 I This course will address the cinemagraphic and narrative techniques involved with film making using video-game technology.
 Creation and development of characters, environments, and narrative structures will be explored.
 Using commercial game engines and audio/video editors, students will write, design, and produce complete animated movies.
 Industrial and artistic applications of this film making technique are discussed as well as how Machinima is contextualized in the history of film animation and visualization.
 Recommended background: IMGD 1002.